-Unless you have experience working under the hood of a car, transmission repair will be unfamiliar territory for you to try to navigate on your own.
+Unless you have experience working under the hood of a car, a transmission repair will be unfamiliar territory for you to try to navigate on your own.
 This makes it challenging to figure out exactly what’s going on when you experience a problem.
-Thankfully, that’s what we’re here for.
+Thankfully, that’s what our transmission repair shop is here for.
 As mechanics who specialize in transmission repair, we can help you determine your issue and provide you with the solution that gets you back on the road safely.
-Here are a few of the most frequently asked questions we get about transmissions.

 #1: When should I check my transmission fluid?